egedursun/bimod-lab/README.md

 - [X] Implement the permissions for the file system tool.
 - [X] Implement the permissions for the media storage tool.
 - [ ] Implement the Browsing tool for the web browser & web scraping features.
-  - [ ] Browsing must have a choice to select "data cautiousness": "high", "medium", "low", which will determine how difficult the agent will trust on an online source.
+  - [ ] Browsing must have a choice to select "data cautiousness": "high", "medium", "low".
   - [ ] Browsed pages must be stored in a knowledge base for future reference.
   - [ ] A data model for the browsed pages must also be designed.
   - [ ] Admin model + save() and save_model() methods must also be needed to integrated.